David Mourão-Ferreira

-David de Jesus Mourão-Ferreira, GCSE (February 24, 1927 in Lisbon – June 16, 1996 in Lisbon) was a Portuguese writer and poet from Lisbon.
+David de Jesus Mourão-Ferreira, GCSE (24 February 1927 in Lisbon – 16 June 1996 in Lisbon) was a Portuguese writer and poet from Lisbon.

 He was a son of David Ferreira (b.
 1898) and wife Teresa de Jesus Ferro Mourão (b.
 1907).
-He studied Romanic Philology in 1951 in the University of Lisbon and in 1957 became a Professor.
+He studied Romanic Philology in 1951 at the University of Lisbon and in 1957 became a Professor.

 He married firstly Maria Eulália Barbosa Valentim de Carvalho, sister of Rui Valentim de Carvalho, of now EMI-Valentim de Carvalho label, and maternal aunt of Manuela Moura Guedes' first husband, by whom he had issue, and secondly Maria do Pilar de Jesus Barata, without issue.